 Dominated by an urban population, only five percent of the region’s land is arable.
 That is why most food has to be imported from other countries.
 Prior to tourism, agriculture was the leading stream of revenue as tobacco was sold.

-Major sources of income now include tourism and retail sales on products such as perfumes because of the countries duty-free status.
+Major sources of income now include tourism and retail sales on products like perfume because of the country’s duty-free status.
 These are the primary sources of wealth and account for three-quarters of GDP.

 The government of Andorra did a good job stabilizing its economy after the steady decline in tourism that occurred after 2010.
-Relaxation of the residency and investment laws contributed to the country still being an attraction for foreign visitors, however now its relatively small housing market is among the many around the world that are affected by speculation.
+Relaxation of the residency and investment laws contributed to the country’s attractiveness to foreign visitors, however now its relatively small housing market is among the many around the world affected by speculation.